 Welding together the lives of Donald Roebling, inventor of a hurricane rescue vehicle, Andrew Higgins, a boat manufacturer, and Gen. Holland Smith, considered the father of modern amphibious warfare, the trio fight Navy skepticism and government bureaucracy to prevent the slaughter of troops while attempting the most dangerous of all military maneuvers: landing on a fortified enemy beach, he says.

-The $21.95 book, which will be released May 1 by Pennsylvania-based Double Edge Press, has already won the Royal Palm Literary Award from the Florida Writers’ Association.
+The $21.95 book, which was released November 1 by Pennsylvania-based Double Edge Press, has already won the Royal Palm Literary Award from the Florida Writers’ Association.

 “There’s lots of local history,” says Havlin, who’s also a boat captain and fishing guide.
 “It all really starts with the 1928 hurricane on Okeechobee.”